Christmas Movement Story

 Minimum number of participants: 5

-Resources needed: Clear space, glasses.
+Resources needed: Clear space, a pair of glasses